-- Turn the thumbscrew on the eyepiece adapter at the end of the focuser barrel until it no longer extends into (i.e., obstructs) the inner diameter of the focus barrel.
-Remove the protective dust cap from the focuser barrel. - 2.
+- Turn the thumbscrew on the eyepiece adapter at the end of the focuser barrel until it no longer extends into (i.e., obstructs) the inner diameter of the focus barrel/ visual back.
+Remove the protective dust cap from the focus barrel/ visual back. - 2.
 Slide the chrome portion of the star diagonal into the eye piece adapter. - 3.
-Tighten the thumbscrew on the eyepiece adapter to hold the star diagonal in place.
+Tighten the thumbscrew on the focus barrel/ visual back to hold the star diagonal in place.